 HOW TO GET A COPY OF YOUR CREDIT REPORT

+There is more than one credit reporting agency.
+The largest credit reporting agencies are listed below.
 A copy of your credit report can be obtained for free online by contacting:

 WHEN CAN A DEFAULT BE LISTED ON MY CREDIT REPORT?

-All of the following must occur before a default can be listed on your credit report:
+Before a default can be listed on your credit report:

 - 60 days must have passed since the default;

-- A section 6Q notice under the Privacy Act must be sent to you telling you the payment is overdue.
-It is likely this notice will be merged with a section 88 default notice under the National Credit Code for loans under the Credit laws;
+- A notice must be sent to you telling you the payment is overdue.
+This is a section 6Q notice under the Privacy Act and is often merged with a section 88 default notice under the National Credit Code (but it isn’t always);

 REPAYMENT HISTORY INFORMATION.
 WHAT IS IT?
 HOW DO I MANAGE IT?